TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_3.md

 -   This is a topic that will be important to the students, but some may have already done part of this

-## Lecture Advanced Literature Search
+## Lecture: Advanced Literature Search
 ### Overview

 This workshop focusses on teaching participants how to effectively find